knative/docs/docs/eventing/samples/kafka/channel/README.md

     ...
     ```

-1. Optional: If you are using a custom CA certificate, add your certificate data to the ConfigMap in the `data.sarama.config.Net.TLS.Config.RootPEMs field`:
+1. Optional: If you are using a custom CA certificate, add your certificate data to the ConfigMap in the `data.sarama.config.Net.TLS.Config.RootPEMs` field:

     ```yaml
     ...